cite sources UK referencing guide for studentsHow to Cite Sources in the UK: A Complete Guide

 Why Is Citing Sources Important?

-Citing sources is a fundamental requirement of academic writing in UK universities.
+The need to properly cite sources UK students encounter is a fundamental requirement of academic writing in UK universities.
 It demonstrates intellectual honesty, gives credit to original authors, allows readers to verify your claims, and protects you from plagiarism.
 Failure to cite correctly can result in penalties, including loss of marks or academic misconduct charges.

 Main Referencing Styles Used in UK Universities